codepath/android_guides/Endless-Scrolling-with-AdapterViews.md

     public void customLoadMoreDataFromApi(int offset) {
       // This method probably sends out a network request and appends new data items to your adapter.
       // Use the offset value and add it as a parameter to your API request to retrieve paginated data.
-    }
+      // Deserialize API response and then construct new objects to append to the adapter }
 }
 ```